-MagSafe power port Plug in the included 60W MagSafe Power Adapter to recharge the MacBook battery. "·· " Gigabit Ethernet port (10/100/1000Base-T) Connect to a high-speed Ethernet network, a DSL or cable modem, or another computer.
-The Ethernet port automatically detects Ethernet devices and doesn't require an Ethernet crossover cable.
-Mini-DVI (video out) port Connect to an external display, projection device, or TV that uses a DVI, VGA, composite, or S-video connector.
-Depending on the type of external device you're connecting to, you can use a Mini-DVI to DVI adapter, a Mini-DVI to VGA adapter, or a Mini-DVI to Video adapter, all sold separately at www.apple.com/store. '' ° FireWire 400 port Connect high-speed external devices, such as digital video cameras and storage devices. ¥ Two USB (Universal Serial Bus) 2.0 ports Connect a modem, iPod, iPhone, mouse, keyboard, printer, digital camera, and more to your MacBook.
+MagSafe power port Plug in the included 60W MagSafe Power Adapter to recharge the MacBook battery. "·· " Gigabit Ethernet port Connect to a high-speed Ethernet network, a DSL or cable modem, or another computer The Ethernet port automatically detects Ethernet devices and doesn't require an Ethernet crossover cable.
+Mini-DVI (video out) port Connect to an external display or projection system that uses a DVI or VGA connector.
+You can purchase adapters for supported video formats. ''o FireWire 400 port Connect high-speed external devices, such as digital video cameras and storage devices. ¥ Two USB (Universal Serial Bus) 2.0 ports Connect a modem, iPod, iPhone, mouse, keyboard, printer, digital camera, and more to your MacBook.
 You can connect one high-powered external USB device.
 You can also connect USB 1.1 devices.
-1 21 Audio in/optical digital audio in port Connect your MacBook to a line-level microphone or digital audio equipment. ብ Headphone out/optical digital audio out port Connect external speakers, headphones, or digital audio equipment.
-Security slot Attach a lock and cable (available at www.apple.com/store) to prevent theft.
+0 Audio in port Connect your MacBook to a line-level microphone or digital audio equipment. ብ Audio out port Connect external speakers, headphones, or digital audio equipment.
+Security slot Attach a lock and cable (available separately) to prevent theft.